Burkina Faso elite unit refuses to disarm after coup - army chief

 Members of the presidential guarded have "started incidents" and intimidated personnel in charge of the disarmament mission, said the statement, which also accused General Diendere of behaving "ambiguously".

-For his part, Diendere said in an interview with French television that the disarmament will proceed despite threats and arrests against some of the presidential guard troops.

-"Things are now back to normal with this disarmament.
-I believe this operation will continue," he said.

-Transitional President Michel Kafando formed a commission to identify those to be prosecuted for the attempted putsch.
+Transitional President Michel Kafando formed a commission to identify people to be prosecuted for the attempted putsch.

-The government has also frozen the assets of Diendere and 13 others suspected of ties to the coup or political parties linked to Burkina Faso's former president Blaise Compaore.
+The government has also frozen the assets of Diendere and 13 others suspected of ties to the coup or political parties linked to former president Blaise Compaore.